For Parents: Coaching Throughout the Year

 - During move-in, students may have difficulty letting go, or they may not want you around.
 Discomfort is part of the process.
 Be prepared for an exciting, but potentially emotional, weekend.

-Students attend classes, and navigate the campus and Historic Third Ward.
+Students attend classes and navigate the campus and Historic Third Ward.
 They may also be faced with choices about alcohol.
 They may be excited about meeting new friends and their classes, or they may be feeling lonely and isolated.
 You may miss your student, but you’re not alone!
 So do the siblings, pets and other friends.
+Students declare their major this fall semester!
+Many will be asking, “What is my major?”

 - Ask about your student’s classes, friends and any opportunities for involvement in campus activities.